jojo61/dash2ts/zattoo/README.md

 	To get the EPG Data you can run zattoostream -k <path_to_kodi> -e This will read the minimal EPG Data vor all Zattoochannels for the next 8 hours.
 	You should repeat the command every 8 Hours e.g. by a cron job.

-It is needed that the vdr is running and svdrpsend is in the PATH.
+	It is needed that the vdr is running and svdrpsend and dash2ts is in the linux PATH.

+	Some words to the <path_to_kodi>.
+I expect the following files under this path:
+	<path_to_kodi>/userdata/addon_data/pvr.zattoo/parameter.sqlite
+	<path_to_kodi>/userdata/addon_data/pvr.zattoo/settings.xml
+	See also Readme for dash2ts for additional files.

 DRM:
 ----
 	DRM with widevine is supported.
 I have tested it with MTV on Zattoo Free.
 If you find a Channel that works in Kodi, but does not work with zattoostream, let me know.

 Install: